Jacqueline Lamba: Art exhibitions and travels

-Breton was infatuated by Lamba, who's innate attention to light drew him to be attracted to both her and her works.
-They collaborated together on some works, such as Le Petit Mimetique (1936), a piece representing an aspect of surrealism that involves the mimicry of nature.
+Breton was infatuated by Lamba, whose innate attention to light drew him to be attracted to both her and her works.
+They collaborated on some works, such as Le Petit Mimetique (1936), a piece representing an aspect of surrealism that involves the mimicry of nature.

-On September 6, 1936 Lamba left her home in Paris for Ajaccio, France leaving Breton and their eight-month old daughter.
+On September 6, 1936, Lamba left her home in Paris for Ajaccio, France leaving Breton and their eight-month old daughter.
 She left at other points in their marriage as well but always returned to work on her and Bretons relationship.
 In 1939, during one of Jaqueline Lamba's breaks from Andre Breton, she ventured to the Midi beach in Cannes with Pablo Picasso and Dora Maar.
 Picasso drew the two women in his work Night Fish-ing in Antibes (1939).

-Lamba participated in the Surrealist Movement between 1934-1947.
+Lamba participated in the Surrealist Movement between 1934 and 1947.
 In 1943, Lamba was included in Peggy Guggenheim's show Exhibition by 31 Women at the Art of This Century gallery in New York.